vishant16/Git-Demo/README.md

  ### git pull origin master (to push down the remote changes to our local repository)
  ### git ls-files (to track all files)
  ### git reset HEAD filename
     It unstage the file means put back to working directory from staging area or undo git add
  ### git checkout -- filename
     It undo the changes we have done or to discard changes in working directory

- ### git push origin master -f
+ ## git push origin master -f
- If we fial to push
+    If fail to push

 ## Linux commands
   ### mkdir -p folder/folder to make tree structured directories

-## git push origin master -f
-    If fail to push